Generation of high-OAM ultraviolet twisted light for RF-photoinjector applications: Experimental results and beam imaging

+As shown in Figures~\ref{fig:oam_spectrum}(a) and (b), fork gratings and SPPs generate nearly pure OAM eigenstates.
+In contrast, binary spiral axicons produce coherent superpositions of azimuthal harmonics, leading to intrinsically mixed OAM spectra.

+The modal composition formed by an axicon can be tuned by varying its transverse period $p$ or the SU-8 layer thickness $h$ (Figures~\ref{fig:oam_control_p},~\ref{fig:oam_control_h}).
+Decreasing $p$ leads to the dominance of a single $\ell$ component; however, the fabricated value $p=100~\mu$m was chosen to obtain a focal spot of several hundred micrometers required for the photoemission experiment.
+A smaller period would increase the transverse spatial frequency and substantially enlarge the focal spot size in our geometry.
+Consequently, in the deep-UV diffraction regime considered here, the axicon mostly generates a superposition of pure OAM states with dominant $\pm\ell$ components or their symmetric superposition.

+Variation of the thickness $h$ modifies the effective complex transmission function of the axicon and induces a non-negligible $\ell = 0 \hbar$ contribution in the OAM spectrum (Figure~\ref{fig:oam_control_h}).
+Even small $h$ changes of several tens of nanometers noticeably reduce the modal purity.
+The reasons are, the phase modulation deviates from its optimal value, and an amplitude modulation is introduced by the finite conductivity of the metal.
+In the experiment, such a contribution would manifest as a Gaussian-like on-axis intensity core superimposed on the annular Bessel structure.

-\section{Experimental Results and Beam Imaging}
+\section{Experimental results and beam imaging}

-\subsection{Experimental Setup}
+\subsection{Experimental setup}

 Figure~\ref{fig:general_scheme} shows the optical setup used to characterize the fabricated DOEs.
-The ultraviolet beam at the wavelength of $\lambda = 260$--$266\,$nm was extracted from the photoinjector transport line using a secondary periscope and then directed through a spatial filter composed of lens L1 ($f_1 = 220\,$mm) and a $200\,\mu$m pinhole.
-For measurements involving the fork grating, an additional lens L2 was inserted to provide tighter focusing onto the DOE.
+The UV beam with a wavelength of $\lambda = 260$--$266$~nm was extracted from the photoinjector transport line using a secondary periscope and directed through a spatial filtering stage consisting of a focusing lens and a $200\ \mu$m pinhole.
+In the current configuration, the initial driving laser beam is linearly polarized, and the subsequent transmissive DOEs largely preserve this macroscopic polarization state.
+However, since linear polarization is fundamentally a coherent superposition of left- and right-handed circular polarizations, the resulting vortex beam contains a mixture of spin angular momentum states.
+To generate the purest possible twisted mode with a strictly defined total angular momentum, a quarter-wave ($\lambda/4$) plate can be easily integrated into the optical layout before the DOEs.
+Converting the incident light to a single circular polarization state would eliminate spin-mode degeneracy, providing an optimal pure optical state for fundamental photoemission studies.
+For measurements involving the fork grating, an additional focusing lens was introduced to provide tighter illumination of the DOE.

 After spatial filtering, the beam illuminated the DOE under test (fork grating, SPP, or axicon).
-For the OAM diagnostics in the fork-grating and SPP experiments, a cylindrical lens with focal length $f_{\mathrm{cyl}} = 100\,$mm was used to perform Laguerre--Gaussian to Hermite--Gaussian (LG-to-HG) mode conversion~\cite{Beijersbergen92, Kotlyar17}.
-The resulting intensity patterns were recorded using a UV-sensitive SDU-285R CCD camera.
+For the OAM diagnostics in the fork-grating and SPP experiments, a cylindrical lens with a focal length of $100$ mm was used to perform Laguerre--Gaussian to Hermite--Gaussian (LG-to-HG) mode conversion~\cite{Beijersbergen92, Kotlyar17}.
+The resulting intensity distributions were recorded with a UV-sensitive SDU-285R CCD camera.